Residence Agreement Policies and Procedures

 Extra beds are not provided for children under two years of age.
 You must provide a crib for children under two.

 Lofting or bunking beds is not permitted in graduate housing residences.
 Lofting or bunking beds is only permitted in designated undergraduate buildings in R&DE Student Housing using only university-supplied lofted beds (for more information, contact your building management staff or Housing Service Center).
 Limited lofting supplies are made available in designated undergraduate buildings on a first-come, first-served basis; look for posted check-out hours and locations or contact your Housing Service Center.
 If you bunk or loft your bed (in buildings that currently provide for this bed configuration), two guardrails are required on upper bunks and lofted beds even if you do not plan to sleep on the loft.
 Tool free beds require one support rail and two guardrails when lofted; all others require two support rails and two guardrails when lofted.
 If you have your bed raised above a 36” height (bunked/lofted), you are responsible for following all guidelines and policies associated with this type of bed configuration.
 These requirements may not be waived or altered by house staff, including RAs.
 No authority to make changes or alter policies regarding lofting set forth in this Residence Agreement has been granted to house staff and/or RAs.
 Additional information is available on rde.stanford.edu/studenthousing/lofting-your-bed.
 Some rooms have forced bunked or lofted bed configurations due to the layout of the room.
+If you do not want a lofted bed, contact R&DE.

 R&DE reserves the right to limit or prohibit guests in residences at any time.